 WRITE THESE BOOKS ’cause they don’t exist yet: We need kids books celebrating trans activist Pauline Park, trans goddess Guanyin & fluid Loki, and a Ballad of Mulan (I think my fave is by Song Nan Zhang.
 Also please boycott the most recent disney movie please & thanks) that gives kids space to consider Mulan not as a dutiful daughter, but a trans man grabbing an opportunity to be himself.

-Quick reminder: Boycott Harry Potter books & merch – if you must read the books but don’t want to profit this terrible human, borrow a used copy.
+Folks who rally readers for anti-trans hate and exclusion: Even though there aren’t any trans characters in Harry Potter books – if you must read the books but don’t want to profit this terrible human (who does target and spread falsehoods about trans women in her adult books), borrow a used copy.
 Honestly though, we read through HP1 with Q this summer and it really doesn’t hold up in 2020.
 It’s not just awful – body-shaming, sexist, racist, misogynist, full of transmisia and other garbage – it’s also just terribly written.
 Q got halfway through book two before the disgust overwhelmed his curiosity about the chamber of secrets.

 You might also like: Beyond the Binary: Why We Need Gender Creative Characters